ckeditor/ckeditor5/docs/getting-started/integrations/vuejs-v3.md

 The easiest way to use CKEditor&nbsp;5 in your Vue application is by configuring it with [Builder](https://ckeditor.com/builder?redirect=docs) and integrating it with your application.

+### Setting up the project

+This guide assumes you already have a Vue project.
+To create such a project, you can use CLI like `create-vue`.
+Refer to the [Vue documentation](https://vuejs.org/guide/quick-start) to learn more.

 ### Installing from npm

 This guide assumes you already have a Vue project.
 First, install the CKEditor 5 packages: